Generalized Drazin-Riesz invertible elements in a semi-simple Banach algebra: Generalized Drazin-Riesz invertible elements form a regularity

 Conversely, assume that $a$ and $b$ are generalized Drazin-Riesz invertible elements in $\mathcal{A}$.
 Set where $p_{\sigma_{n_{0}},a}$ (resp. $p_{\sigma_{n_{0}},b}$) is the spectral idempotent associated with the spectral set $\sigma_{n_{0},a}$ (resp. $\sigma_{n_{0},b}$) of $a$ (resp. $b$).\\ Then and Using Lemma \ref{lem1}, $(a+p_{\sigma_{n_{0},a}})(b+p_{\sigma_{n_{0},b}})$ is Browder.
 Hence, $(a+p_{\sigma_{n_{0},a}})(b+p_{\sigma_{n_{0},b}})(1-p)=ab(1-p)$ is also a Browder element in $(1-p)\mathcal{A}(1-p)$.\\ Since $1-p=p_{\sigma_{n_{0},a}}+p_{\sigma_{n_{0},b}}-p_{\sigma_{n_{0},a}}p_{\sigma_{n_{0},b}}$, then It follows from Theorem \ref{TheoRieszstability} that $abp$ is a Riesz element in $\mathcal{A}$.\\ On the other hand, We have shown that $ab(1-p)$ is a Browder element in $(1-p)\mathcal{A}(1-p)$.
 Using \cite[Corollary 4.13]{Pearlman} $(1+abp)p$ is also a Browder element in $p\mathcal{A}p$ and so $ab+p$ is a Browder element in $\mathcal{A}$. .
 Therefore we conclude that $ab \in \mathcal{A}^{DR}$. \end{proof}

-The spectral mapping theorem for $\sigma_{DR}(a)$ is an immediate consequence of Theorem \ref{regularity} and \cite[Theorem I.6.7]{Mul}. \begin{thm} Let $a \in \mathcal{A}$.
+The spectral mapping theorem for the spectrum relative to the regularity $\mathcal{A}^{DR}$ denoted by $\sigma_{DR}(a)$ is an immediate consequence of Theorem \ref{regularity} and \cite[Theorem I.6.7]{Mul}. \begin{thm} Let $a \in \mathcal{A}$.
 If $f$ is any function holomorphic in an open neighborhood of $\sigma(a)$ and non-constant on any component of $\sigma(a)$, then

 \end{thm}